jjvanzon/Piano-Playing-Docs/methods/sheet-music-simplification.md

     - [ ] Removing repeated key signatures.
     - [ ] Removing repeated clefs.
 - [ ] Removing details:
-    - [ ] In MuseScore, right clicking an element, then choosing  "Select" may show options that may help with this:
+    - [ ] In MuseScore, right clicking an element, then choosing  "Select" may help with this:
     - [ ] Removing the big accolades at the left.
     - [ ] Removing expression symbols (and pedal symbols, tempo, words, dynamics).
     - [ ] Removing expression bows.